 UPSC mock tests help the aspirants to acclimatize themselves to the IAS Exam Pattern and candidates can also assess their strengths and weaknesses.

-For UPSC 2020 aspirants, BYJU’S experts have created IAS mock tests after careful analysis of previous years’ question papers and trends.
+Since the UPSC Prelims 2023 has already been conducted, it is time now to solve the IAS mock tests to ace the UPSC 2024 examination.
+For UPSC aspirants, BYJU’S experts have created IAS mock tests after careful analysis of previous years’ question papers and trends.

-Candidates can also check the subject-wise weightage in UPSC Prelims from 2011 to 2018 at the linked article.
+Candidates can also check the subject-wise weightage in UPSC Prelims at the linked article.

 Note: For best results, candidates should take this IAS mock test in the stipulated time limit (with the help of the timer given) and go through the explanations of the answers carefully.

-Check the list of some important issues of 2019 and 2020 that can come helpful in prelims examination of civil services:
+Check the list of some important issues that can come helpful in prelims examination of civil services: